George Davis Monument: Creation

 The statue was sculpted by Francis Herman Packer, a native of Germany who lived on Long Island, New York and was a student of Augustus Saint-Gaudens.

 The sculptor's travel was paid for by Sprunt.
 Packer's sculpture was cast by the Gorham Manufacturing Company in 1910 in Rhode Island.

 The statue is 8 feet tall bound bronze weighing 1,700 pounds.
 The stone pedestal weighs five and a half tons and shows gilded seals of North Carolina and the former Confederate States of America.

-Inscriptions on the pedestal include a long, spurious encomium to Davis's alleged virtues.
+Inscriptions on the pedestal include a long, specious encomium to Davis's alleged virtues.

 A decade later, the UDC hired Packer to sculpt another confederate memorial (removed, August 2021) one block south, at Third Street and Dock Street.

 Siting and Context

 The monument stood on a grassy traffic island in Market Street just east of its intersection with Third Street — the crossroads of the city.
 It stood within sight of Wilmington's city hall, the New Hanover County courthouse and St. James Episcopal Parish, the city's oldest Christian church.

-The statue faced west, toward the terminus of Market Street at the Cape Fear River, a marketplace where slaves and their children were sold from the days of the city's settlement in the early 18th century until the city's capture by the Union Army in 1865 during the US Civil War.
+The statue faced west, toward the terminus of Market Street at the Cape Fear River, a marketplace where enslaved men, women and children were sold from the days of the city's settlement in the early 18th century until the city's capture by the Union Army in 1865 during the US Civil War.